farique1/msx-basic-dignified/README.md

 ```

 - Directing the code flow is done with **labels**.
 Labels are created using curly brackets`{like_this}` and can be used alone on a line to receive the code flow or on a branching (jump) instruction to direct the flow to the corresponding line label.
-They can only have letters, numbers and underscore They cannot be only numbers. `{@}` points to its own line (abraço, Giovanni!).
+They can only have letters, numbers and underscore and they cannot be only numbers. `{@}` points to its own line (abraço, Giovanni!).
 Labels marking a section are called line labels and labels on jump instructions  (`GOTO`, `GOSUB`, etc) are called branching labels.
 Labels not following the naming convention or branching to inexistent line labels will generate an error and stop the conversion.
-Labels with illegal characters are higlighted when using the Syntax Highlight.
+Labels with illegal characters are higlighted when using the MSX Syntax Highlight.
 *More on labels later.*
 ```BlitzBasic
 {hello_loop}